Alyssasorensen/mysql_cloudmanaged_databases/README.md

 # mysql_cloudmanaged_databases
 ## **HHA 504 HW Assignment 4**
 This task centers around MySQL, delving into its deployment across prominent cloud platforms such as Azure and GCP.
 Upon completion, I will have acquired practical proficiency in configuring MySQL on these platforms.
 Additionally, I will become adept at employing MySQL Workbench for database design and management, and if desired, I can also learn to establish connections to my database using Python to retrieve data.
+**Make sure that the instance is properly configued to allow inbound traffic from the world wide web.
+In GCP, we needed to configure a network that allowed any ip (0.0.0.0/0) - there is a similar configuration option that you need to find in Azure.**
 ## Setup process for Azure:
 **Azure:**
 **Azure Database for MySQL**